Best and Cheapest Home Insurance in New Mexico (2026)

 Does home insurance in NM cover flooding?

-Unfortunately, flooding is almost never covered by home insurance policies.
+Damage from flooding is almost never covered by regular home insurance.
 You can buy a separate flood insurance policy from the National Flood Insurance Program (NFIP) or a policy through a private insurer to cover damage from flooding.

-Floods are not common in New Mexico, but they can be a risk during major storms, especially if you live near a big river like the Rio Grande.
+Flood damage isn't common in New Mexico, but it can be a risk during major storms or in some cases during fires, especially if you live near a river.

 How to get cheaper home insurance in New Mexico